SidRichardsQuantum/Variational_Quantum_Eigensolver/notebooks/README_notebooks.md

 ### H₂ (noiseless + noisy QPE)
 Path: `notebooks/qpe/H2/`

-These notebooks demonstrate the QPE pipeline on H₂ (kept intentionally minimal for runtime and clarity).
+These notebooks demonstrate the full QPE pipeline on H₂, including:
+- controlled time evolution via `ApproxTimeEvolution`
+- inverse QFT on ancillas
+- phase → energy unwrapping using a Hartree–Fock reference
+- optional noise models and parameter sweeps

+They are kept intentionally minimal for runtime and clarity.

 | Notebook | Purpose |
 |---|---|
 | `Noiseless.ipynb` | Noiseless QPE distribution for H₂ |
 | `Noisy.ipynb` | Noisy QPE distribution for H₂ |

-`notebooks/qpe/qpe_utils.py` contains helper utilities used by some QPE notebooks.
+All QPE notebooks are now pure package clients, importing exclusively from qpe.core, qpe.hamiltonian, qpe.io_utils, and qpe.visualize.
+No notebook-level engines, devices, caching, or plotting utilities are used.

 ---